 Check your paper stock often to prevent running out.
 All supplies for your lotto terminal are provided by Scientific Games.
 You may order paper and other supplies through the terminal using the "Special Functions."
 Or, you may dial 1-800-858-4744 to reach the Scientific Games hotline.
 Do not borrow paper stock from other retail locations.

-Powerball, Mega Millions, Hot Lotto, MONOPOLY MILLIONAIRES' CLUB and All or Nothing tickets cannot be cancelled.
+Powerball, Mega Millions, Hot Lotto and All or Nothing tickets cannot be cancelled.

 After each sale on the Extrema terminal, close out the customer by touching "Close Out Customer" at the bottom of the Customer Settlement screen.